-A big ol pan of Chicken Pot Pie to feed a crowd!
-Instead of regular pie crust we’re topping them with Flaky Buttermilk Biscuits.
+This big ol’ pan of Chicken Pot Pie with Biscuits can feed a crowd!
+Tender chicken and veggies with a delicious creamy sauce but instead of regular pie crust we’re topping it with Flaky Buttermilk Biscuits.
 This is comfort food at its finest!

 Charlotte was given a tiny Dixie cup full of dirt in her Sunday school class a few weeks ago.
 It had flower seeds in it.
 Both Eric and I thought it was crushed up Oreos at first, and were totally disappointed that we weren’t going to be able to nab some of Charlotte’s Dirt Pudding Cup.

 So much for that lesson on faith.
 No matter how much you believe, dirt ain’t gonna taste like Oreos.
 (Until they come out with a dirt-flavored Oreo.
 I have no doubt this is in the works, since I’m pretty sure Oreo knows no bounds when it comes to weird flavors.
 Sherbert Oreo?
 Watermelon Oreo?
 Candy Corn Oreo?
 What is going on?
 Although we’ve got nothing on Japan.
 My BFF Sarah just moved there (!!! military) and will get first hand experience with the crazy candy flavors they have.

 Also, speaking of weird food things in the Far East, a friend of ours just got back from a visit to South Korea, where he went to a coffee shop.
 When he walked in, they snapped a picture of him.
 And then they gave him a latte with his picture in the foam.
 NO FOR REAL.
 What?!)

 But back to the flower seeds